-Hyperventilation is a condition in which you suddenly start to breathe very quickly.
+Hyperventilation is a condition in which you start to breathe very fast.
 Healthy breathing occurs with a healthy balance between breathing in oxygen and breathing out carbon dioxide.
-While hyperventilating, you upset this balance by exhaling more than you inhale.
+You upset this balance when you hyperventilate by exhaling more than you inhale.
 This causes a rapid reduction in carbon dioxide in the body.

-For some people, hyperventilation is rare, and only occurs as an occasional, panicked response to fear, stress, or a phobia.
-For others, this condition occurs regularly as a typical response to emotional states, such as depression, anxiety, or anger.
-When hyperventilation is a frequent occurrence, this is known as hyperventilation syndrome.
+For some people, hyperventilation is rare.
+It only occurs as an occasional, panicked response to fear, stress, or a phobia.
+For others, this condition occurs as a response to emotional states, such as depression, anxiety, or anger.
+When hyperventilation is a frequent occurrence, it’s known as hyperventilation syndrome.

 Hyperventilation is also known as: